PTSD Symptoms & CriteriaAccording to the Diagnostic and Statistical Manual (DSM) V.

-The following list of general symptoms (provided by Sidran Institute as per the DSM IV) is the official list of what PTSD looks like.
+The following list of general symptoms outlined in the DSM V is the official list of what PTSD looks like in terms of clinical diagnostic criteria.
 If you recognize yourself in this list, or if you recognize the reflection of someone you love, it’s time to get some professional help.

 The journey to healing begins with recognizing the problem.
 Here it is, plain and simple: